 2. Admission rights / Safety of Minors

-Children up to the age of 14 may only attend the concerts if accompanied by a guardian and each are in possession of a valid entry ticket.
+Children from 8 to 14 years may only attend the concerts if accompanied by a guardian and each are in possession of a valid entry ticket.
 Young people aged between 14 and 16 years are admitted for concerts until midnight if they have parental consent, are accompanied by a guardian or person acting with parental authority, and each are in possession of a valid entry ticket.
 For young people aged 16 years and over, admission to concerts and musical performances until midnight is approved when unaccompanied by a guardian or person acting with parental authority.
 The written parental consent / authorisation has to be presented upon entry.

 “Persons acting with parental authority” must satisfy the following requirements: